 The P for Place strategy at work is direct distribution between producer and consumer, the model e-commerce made ascendent.
 Intermediaries—cable companies like Comcast and aggregators like Netflix—are bypassed, just as the intermediary represented by brick-and-mortar retail has seen traffic decline.
 Cheering the elimination of the middleman predates the digital age; however, value is lost.

-Just like “I Dream of Jeannie” streaming on Vudu, you-know-who is out of the bottle.
+Just like “I Dream of Jeannie” streaming on Vudu, you-know-who is out of the bottle (yes, I aged myself).
 Consumers are demanding the flexibility of streaming, watching programs on multiple wireless devices as well as the flatscreen in the living room.
-Cutting the cord may unleash myriad content providers and a pile of subscription fees to rival the one-time cable bill, but consumers enjoy choice of programs and viewing opportunities (you can watch Barbara Eden cross her arms and blink while standing in line at Starbucks).
+Cutting the cord may unleash myriad content providers and a pile of subscription fees to rival the one-time cable bill, but consumers enjoy choice of programs and viewing opportunities (you can watch Barbara Eden cross her arms and blink while you’re standing in line at Starbucks).